Photo courtesy of Terra Cooper

 After selecting LDS Family Services as her agency, Cooper learned there were more than 1,200 families in Utah alone looking to adopt through them—while LDS Family Services (at that time) only placed 400 babies nationwide.

 “The program changes will be a blessing to more adoptive couples,” McConkie says.
 “In the past, many couples relied solely on LDS Family Services to find a child for them, and we were able to place children with only a small percentage of our clients.

 We now offer free consultation for couples in order to help them find the best resources to achieve their adoption goals.
 Instead of competing with other adoption agencies, LDS Family Services will work closely with community resources to help bless LDS couples.
 In addition, LDS Family Services will provide new and improved online matching services where couples and parents who choose to place a child for adoption can be matched.
 This service will be provided free of charge.”

 Q: What about cost?
 Wasn't LDS Family Services one of the only affordable options out there?

 It pays to do your homework—and that’s exactly what LDS Family Services still plans to do for its clients.

 “Many people are very concerned about the cost of adoption,” McConkie says.
 “Because LDS Family Services is not motivated by profit, we can help people find resources to help them adopt in the most affordable ways possible.
 Many will find the new program will not increase their cost for an adoption.
 In fact, many will find their costs will actually be less than in the past.”

 Q: Where can I get more information about adoption and LDS Family Services?

-The Church has an official website for the adoptive arm of LDS Family Services: itsaboutlove.org.
-This beautiful resource shares real life stories about adoptive families, resources for pregnant mothers, and help for adoptive parents.
+The Church's official website shares real life stories about adoptive families, resources for pregnant mothers, and help for adoptive parents.
 They also have an excellent FAQ section that will help answer more questions about their services.